milosjocic1/SEI-Project-3/README.md

 ## Description

 This project was assigned at the end of the eighth week of General Assembly’s 3-month SEI (Software Engineering Immersive) course, which teaches people who don't how to code the basics of software engineering with a view to launching a career in the tech sector.
 The aim of this project was to design an app in Python using the Django framework over the course of one week.
-This project was a group project together with two other studfents on the course.
+This project was a group project together with two other students on the course.

 ## Deployment link

 [You can find Django Djourneys deployed on this link](https://https://djangodjourney.herokuapp.com/).
 Take the quiz and see where your next journey should take you!

 ## Getting Started/Code Installation

 ### Instructions

+#### Deployed app

-There are no specific installation requirements for this app.
+There are no specific installation requirements for this app since Django Djourneys runs in the browser.
 Simply create an account or take our four-part quiz to get started!

 ## Timeframe & Working Team

-We had a week to complete this project, and worked plenty of hours over the weekend and during the week to present the perfect app.
-Our brief stipulated that wer had to build an app as a group, so I joined up with two others from my course, once again acting as team leader to manage the project.
+We worked as a team of three over the course of a week to deliver this project.
+We split tasks equally to ensure we were all contributing to the project at the same level.
+We were an especially effective team on this project!
+I took the lead to manage the project and track tasks to ensure we remain on target for delivery.

 ## Technologies Used